-Steven almost became one of the statistics in 1984 when his neighbors and friends were attacked and robbed of money and three of the victims were shot.
+Steven almost became one of the statistics in 1984 when his neighbours and friends was attacked and robbed of money and three of the victims were shot.
 This event changed his life and gave it a whole other meaning.

 He served in Atlas Commando in 1982 and after that in General Beyers Regiment.
 In 1984 he was transferred to Potgietersrus (now known as Mokopane) Commando where he was TPT Officer Admin in the Es 4 Division.
 He was involved in the Potgietersrus Commando from 1984 till the shutdown in 2006.
 He was Sergeant Major at this time.

 In 1992 his life turned to farming and his passion for our land was evident in his dedication to preserving and managing all aspects of it by firstly becoming involved in 2001 in the TAU as member of the Sterkrivier Farmers Association.
 He served as secretary and in 2002 became involved in the Security Committee.
-He underwent numerous training to keep the community up to standard in relation to security.
+He underwent different training to keep the community up to standard with relation to the security.
 He has been serving on the Water Board since 1995, the TAU since 2002 and today he is the chairman of Water at the TAU, chairman of the Fire Association from 2006 to date and was elected as the chairman of the North District in 2015.
-In 2015 he was awarded at the Business Chamber for best contribution to the community and also received the Nico Kilian trophy at the 2015 TAU Congress for Agricultural Person of the Year.
+In 2015 he was awarded at the Business Chamber for best contribution to the community and also received the Nico Kilian trophy at the 2015 TAU Congress for Agricultural Person Of The Year.

-Being a farmer meant that the communities were more than just friends, they looked out for each other and helped where they could.
-With his close friends and neighborstraumatized by farm attacks, Steven made a decision to become part of the fight to stop these violent crimes.
+Being a farmer meant that the communities were more than just friends, they looked out for each other and helped were they could.
+With has close friends and neighbours traumatised by farm attacks, Steven made a decision to become part of the fight to stop these violent crimes.

-His personal objective and passion is to catch and remove these violent criminals from society and to do his part in preventing them to hurt anybody else.
+His personal objective and passion is to catch and remove these violent criminals from society, to do his part in preventing them to hurt anybody else.